 The film is subtitled in Swedish and English.
-Press the "CC" button in the video player or "Settings" and select the language you want to subtitle.
+Press the "CC" button in the video player or "Settings" and select the language you want as subtitles.

 Dogs that die while waiting for veterinary care!

-DogRescue's own private shelter has since the 2016 / 2017 acquisition together with organizations in Romania and Norway grown as more and more street dogs are rescued from state fatalities.
+Since the acquisition in 2016/2017, DogRescue's own private shelter, together with organizations in Romania and Norway, has grown as more stray dogs have been rescued from state death fences.
 But now another problem has arisen: veterinary care is not enough.

 We at the DogRescue Association report on dogs that die while waiting for time at surrounding veterinary clinics - and how the distance from the fence through the busy and poor road network, means that acutely ill dogs die in the car on the way to help.
 This fundraising campaign is now underway to raise funds as the opportunity for a veterinary clinic is now available to save more lives that would otherwise result in a safe death.

 Rudi Hofmann, chief veterinarian of DogRescue Romania, informs:“In normal cases when a dog has been captured, it is usually sent directly to a veterinary clinic to vaccinate it and prepare it for life in a dog fence where many other dogs are found and many diseases can be ravaged.
 Now we are forced to do the opposite! ”.